 COB6127 Vehicle Information and History:

-The vehicle was instead delivered unfinished to Ian Richardson of Hills garage as a right-hand drive rolling chassis (Date of Delivery 7/15/68).
-Remarkably craftsmen and mechanics from the retired AC workshop finished the carpeting, dashboard, heater, and motor, etc at Richardson’s garage.
-The choice of engine was a 289 Ford engine which he used in various racing series.
-Later, the engine was stroked to 327 CID, to accommodate the increase in power the Cobra was fitted with a hood scoop, Rollbar, and widened flares.
+Instead, it was delivered as an unfinished rolling chassis to Ian Richardson of Hills Garage, serving as a right-hand drive vehicle (Delivery Date: 7/15/68).
+The skilled craftsmen from the retired AC workshop completed the interior details, including carpeting, dashboard, heater, and motor, at Richardson’s garage.
+Equipped with a 289 Ford engine initially, it was later stroked to 327 CID for increased power, featuring modifications such as a hood scoop, rollbar, and widened flares.

-Only a year later COB6127 reappeared to the market by Peter Klutte from Legendary motors.
-Klutte sold the vehicle to John Scotti Classic who then sold it to a Canadian Private Collector.
-For unknown reasons, the collection dissolved leading John Scotti to repurchased COB6127.
+Just a year later, COB6127 resurfaced in the market through Peter Klutte from Legendary Motorcar Company.
+It changed hands again, this time being sold to John Scotti Classic, who then sold it to a Canadian private collector.
+The collection eventually disbanded, leading John Scotti to repurchase COB6127, bringing it back into its care.

 For more information please contact John Scotti directly at John Scotti Automotive